 Course numbers are four digits.
 The first digit indicates the class year in which the subject is ordinarily taken.
 A zero in the first digit indicates a non-college level course.
 The last digit indicates the credit hours awarded for the course.
 The two middle digits identify the course within the department.
 For example a course numbered 2013 is a sophomore course carrying three semester hours of credit.

-Enrollment in some courses is restricted to students who have taken certain other courses, who have attained a particular class standing, who have obtained the consent of the department, or who are pursuing a particular major or majors.
-Prerequisites are listed with the course descriptions.
+Enrollment in some courses is restricted to students who have taken or are taking certain other courses, who have attained a particular class standing, who have obtained the consent of the department, or who are pursuing a particular major or majors.
+In general, prerequisites are courses or conditions that must be completed prior to enrollment in a particular course; corequisites are courses or conditions that must be taken simultaneously with another course.
+Prerequisites and corequisites are listed with the course descriptions.

 Academic performance is evaluated using the marks shown in the following table.